python-ldap/python-ldap/Doc/reference/ldap.rst

    ``control_value`` is a raw byte array directly returned from the LDAP C API.
-   You can use the :py:mod:`ldap.controls` module or the :py:mod:`pyasn1` library to convert them into interpretable formats.
+   You can use the :py:mod:`ldap.controls` module or the :py:mod:`pyasn1` library to convert them into easy-to-understand formats.

 .. py:method:: LDAPObject.result4([msgid=RES_ANY [, all=1 [, timeout=None [, add_ctrls=0 [, add_intermediates=0 [, add_extop=0 [, resp_ctrl_classes=None]]]]]]]) -> 6-tuple